23f1003086/github-user-created-2/README.md

 ## Project Description
 This project was automatically generated based on the following requirement:
-Display the account age in whole years inside #github-account-age alongside the creation date.
+Cache the last successful lookup in localStorage under "github-user-${seed}" and repopulate the form on load.

 ## Features
 - Implements the specified functionality